ncmiller/lets_make_a_synth/part1_make_a_sound/README.md

 It's possible this may change to PortAudio in the future if SDL audio is not up to the task, but I hope that doesn't happen.

-## A basic SDL2 project
+## Creating an SDL Window

-We already have a basic C++ project, but now we need to add SDL2 audio.
+We already have a basic C++ project, but now we need to add SDL2 into the mix.
-For now, we just want to get a basic SDL window to show, and we want to initialize the SDL audio subsystem.
+For now, we just want to get a basic SDL window to show.

 First, we must install SDL2.